Happy New Year!

 Set your quarter goals

 Now it’s time to get clarity on your next three few months.
 This step is so important and so often overlooked.
-The progress you can make in three months is substantial – but you need to be clear on what your focusing on first, and for that you now need to pick your three priorities for your quarter.
+The progress you can make in three months is substantial – but you need to be clear on what you’re focusing on first, and for that, you now need to pick your three priorities for your quarter.
 As Jim Collins eloquently puts it, “If you have more than three priorities, you don’t have any”

 - So, what are your 3 priorities for this Q?